MicrosoftDocs/powerbi-docs/powerbi-docs/paginated-reports/paginated-reports-page-view.md

 In addition to the current HTML based interactive view, which will be the default, you will have another report view for fixed page formats like PDF.
 This will be the new Paginated Report View.

-There are a lot of properties and concepts in RDL that only apply to fixed pages and as a result the rendered reports looks quite different than for the interactive view.
-It does however have none of the interactive features like column sorting, toggles or links.
+The rendered report looks quite different compared to the default interactive view since there are properties and concepts in paginated reports that only apply to fixed pages.
+The report view will be similar to how it will be when it is printed or exported, and still be able to change parameter values, etc. However it does not have some of the interactive features like column sorting, toggles or links.

-Paginated View supports all the features similar to the browser's PDF Viewer like options to zoom-in, zoom-out and fit-to-page
+Paginated View supports all the features similar to the browser's PDF Viewer like options to Zoom in, Zoom out and Fit to page.

 **Default Interactive View**